alxdavids/draft-privacy-pass/draft-privacy-pass.md

 single page.
 For instance, the first-party cookie for user U on domain A can be encoded in the trust token information channel and decoded on domain B, allowing domain B to learn the user's domain A cookie until either first-party cookie is cleared.

-Mitigations for this issue are similar to those proposed in {{issuers}} for tackling the problem of having large number of issuers.
+Mitigations for this issue are similar to those proposed in {{issuers}}
+for tackling the problem of having large number of issuers.

-Moreover, cached SRRs and their associated browser public keys have a similar tracking potential to first party cookies.
-Therefore these should be clearable by browser’s existing Clear Site Data functionality.The SRR and its public key are untamperable first-party tracking vectors.
-They allow sites to share their first-party user identity with third parties on the page in a verifiable way.
-To mitigate this potentially undesirable situation, user agents can request multiple SRRs in a single token redemption, each bound to different key pairs, and use different SRRs and key pairs when performing requests based on the third-party or over time.
+In SIAV, cached SRRs and their associated issuer public keys have a similar tracking potential to first party cookies in the browser setting.
+Therefore these should be clearable by the client using standard deletion methods.

-In order to prevent the issuer from binding together multiple simultaneous redemptions, the UA can blind the key pairs before sending them to the issuer.
-Additionally, the client may need to produce signed timestamps to prevent the issuer from using the timestamp as another matching method.

 # Security considerations {#security}